ryan-pelchat/competitive-programming-workshop/README.md

 - Contains all the material used in the compeitive programming workshop.
 - Hour 1 is facilitated by Ben with problem solution walthroughs.
 - Hour 2 is facilitated by Ryan Pelchat with lessons on theory and concepts.
-  - Ryan also solves and publishes all workshop solutions.
+  - Ryan also solves and publishes all workshop homework solutions.
 - This workshop is under the guidance of Sonya Allin, a Professor at York University.
 - All material created by the student are located in their respective weekly folders.